harshanand-codes/Major-Project-BTech/README.md

 # Polyp Segmentation with Encoder + BioMed CLIP + Cross-Frame Correspondence

-A polyp segmentation pipeline for colonoscopy images that combines a encoder like ViT / Mamba / Dinov2 / CNNs like Resnet, VGG, etc., prompt-guided attention via BioMed CLIP, and cross-frame temporal correspondence learning.
+A polyp segmentation pipeline for colonoscopy images that combines a encoder like ViT / Mamba / CNNs like Resnet, VGG / Dinov2  etc., prompt-guided attention via BioMed CLIP, and cross-frame temporal correspondence learning.

 ## Results and Training logs